mathcamp/devbox/README.rst

 =====================
 .devbox.conf is a json-encoded dictionary with several fields::

+    dependencies : list
+        List of git urls to also clone and set up when unboxing this repo (run after pre_setup, before post_setup)
     pre_setup : list
         List of commands to run at the start of unboxing.
 Instead of a system command, you may also specify the url of a script (e.g. https://raw.github.com/user/repo/master/path/to/script.sh).
 That script
         will be downloaded and run.
-    dependencies : list
-        List of git urls to also clone and set up when unboxing this repo (run after pre_setup)
     post_setup : list
         List of commands to run after any dependencies have been handled.
 Can specify a url, same as pre_setup.
+    hooks_all : list
-    hooks_modified : list
+        List of commands to run during the pre-commit hook. hooks_modified : list
         A list of (pattern, command) pairs.
 The pattern is a glob that will match modified files.
 During the pre-commit hooks, each modified file that matches the pattern will be passed as an argument to the command.
         (ex. [["*.py", "pylint --rcfile=.pylintrc"], ["*.js", "jsl"]])
-    hooks_all : list
-        List of commands to run during the pre-commit hook.
-The advantage of using this instead of putting the command directly in 'pre-commit' is that these commands will only be run on the git index, not on unstaged changes.

 Python-specific fields::

     env : dict
         path : str
-            The path to a virtualenv.
-Usually relative to repository root, but can be absolute.
-        args : list
+            The path to a virtualenv relative to repository root. args : list
             List of flags to pass to the virtualenv command (e.g.
             ["--system-site-packages"])
     parent : str or None
-        When unboxing this repo, will look for a directory of this name at the same level in your directory structure.
+        When unboxing this repo, look for a directory of this name at the same level in your directory structure.
 If it exists, devbox will make a symbolic link to that virtualenv instead of constructing one for this repo.

 Pre-Commit in-depth
 ===================